-Paddle the seas of Downeast Maine from Acadia east to the Bold Coast and enjoy scenes of rugged spruce and fir-studded headlands and steep cliffs of pink granite.
+- paddling the seas of Downeast Maine from Acadia east to the Bold Coast while enjoying scenes of rugged spruce and fir-studded headlands and steep cliffs of pink granite;

-Explore the long, sheltered peninsulas and secluded islands of the mid-coast, from Penobscot Bay to Casco Bay, where many inland rivers flow to meet the sea.
-Enjoy the waters and waves along the sandy beaches of the southern coast from Portland to Kittery.
+- exploring the long, sheltered peninsulas and secluded islands of the Midcoast, from Penobscot Bay to Casco Bay, where many inland rivers flow to meet the sea;

-The 375-mile Maine Island Trail - America’s first water trail designed to protect the fragile coastal environment and provide an organized recreational route for sea kayakers – winds through the best of the Maine coast, with 180 designated islands and campsites, and makes a pleasant destination for a few hours, a day or a week or more.
+- or paddling along the 375-mile Maine Island Trail—America's first water trail designed to protect the fragile coastal environment and provide an organized recreational route for sea kayakers—which winds through the Maine coast.
+Along the way, you'll find 180 designated islands and campsites.
+You can plan a trip for a few hours, a day, or a week or more.

-Land your kayak on a remote island ledge or beach, have a hearty lunch, enjoy a swim, go beachcombing, or take a hike through the fragrant woods.
-Paddle into a working harbor, land your boat, and take in the sights and sounds of fishing boats plying the waters to and fro as you enjoy a dinner of fresh cooked lobster, corn-on-the-cob and chowder in a dockside restaurant.
+You might want to land your kayak on a remote island ledge or beach, have a hearty lunch, enjoy a swim, go beachcombing, or take a hike through the fragrant woods.
+On the other hand, you might want to paddle into a working harbor, land your boat, and take in the sights and sounds of fishing boats plying the waters as you enjoy a dinner of fresh-cooked lobster, corn-on-the-cob and chowder at a dockside restaurant.

 Numerous outfitters provide complete sea kayak equipment rental packages, as well as instruction for paddlers from beginner to intermediate.
-Expertly guided tours range from a few hours to half and full day excursions to multi-day trips that include meals, instruction and camping on offshore islands.
-You can even arrange to stay at friendly and comfortable inns with meals, warm beds, and hot showers.
+Expertly guided tours range from a few hours, to half- and full-day excursions, to multi-day trips that include meals, instruction and camping on offshore islands.
+You could also arrange to stay at an inn and take advantage of meals, warm beds and hot showers.